seeratawan01/fullview.js/README.md

 })
 ```
 #### Tooltips
-In order to add tooltips to Side Navigation 'dot' elements, an `data-tooltip` an attribute will be added to any section and an option `dotsTooltips` will be changed to true.
+In order to add tooltips to Side Navigation 'dot' elements, `data-tooltip` attribute will be added to any section and an option `dotsTooltips` will be changed to true.

 ```html
 <div data-tooltip="Section Title">Some section</div>